LaFoye-ST/odin-recipes/README.md

 This might be a bit redundant from all the reading I did already but i'll power through it regardless just to be sure it's starting to sink in.
 The day is now, July 13th ~10am

+Currently at 59% completion, i'm about to start the 5th step in the assignments on "Foundations: alignment" --- going to take a break.  ~2;15 pm July 13th 2022